gapacurar/AIFacade/docs/deployment_and_ci_cd_document.md

 ## 1. Overview

 This document describes the steps and technologies used to deploy and manage the AIFacade application across environments.
-It includes local Docker usage, container orchestration and continuous integration/deployment via GitHub Actions.
+It includes local Docker usage, container orchestration, and continuous integration/deployment via GitHub Actions.

 ## 2. Deployment Architecture